Six Challenges Faced by LTL Carriers

 6. The above challenges result in faster rate hikes for LTL carriers.

-Shipper pressure to maintain pricing, the rising costs of recruiting and retaining drivers, and the tightening windows of delivery appointments are putting pressure on the least efficient carriers to raise prices or get out of certain lanes or the LTL business altogether.
+Shipper pressure to maintain pricing, the rising costs of recruiting and retaining drivers, and the tightening windows of delivery appointments are putting pressure on the least efficient carriers to raise prices or get out of certain lanes or the LTL business solutions altogether.

 While these challenges are significant, they are not insurmountable.
 Shippers need to look for carriers with available capacity (drivers and equipment) who have a history in the lanes or region they need handled.
 Overcoming this requires looking for alternatives and/or new transportation models in order to compete.
 Many shippers are discovering third-party logistics (3PL) companies which may offer a number of options to address these challenges.
 To learn more about Colonial Cartage, contact us today.